 The need for recognition, self-respect, growth, meaning full work, social activities are as important as monetary incentives in increasing the employees’ morale & motivation.
 (Nilay, 2004)

-As a private sector organization, Helanka also has a growing interest & attention on the use of non-monetary incentives to enhance the productivity of the employees.
+As a private sector organization, Halanka also has a growing interest & attention on the use of non-monetary incentives to enhance the productivity of the employees.
 The currently use, non-cash rewards are illustrated by table 2.2.

 Table.2.2.
-Non-Monetary Rewards of Helanka
+Non-Monetary Rewards of Halanka

 (The company incurs Rs.1200 & Rs.850 per employee monthly for the both insurance respectively while the employees don’t need spent even one cent for this insurance coverage)